TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 If the request contains data for non whitelisted properties, the property mapper throws an exception.

-Using the annotation :php:`@ignorevalidation *$argumentName*` you tell Extbase that the argument is not to be validated.
+Using the :php:`\TYPO3\CMS\Extbase\Annotation\IgnoreValidation("parameterName")` annotation, you tell Extbase that the argument is not to be validated.
 If the argument is an Object, the validation of its properties is also bypassed.